Carigara

 Carigara (/tl/), officially the Municipality of Carigara (Bungto han Carigara; Bayan ng Carigara), is a First Income Class municipality in the province of Leyte, Philippines.
-According to the 2020 census, it has a population of 54,656 people.
+According to the 2024 census, it has a population of 56,060 people.

 Established in 1571, Carigara is the first town founded in the Eastern Visayas region.
 A pivotal development occurred in 1735 when Leyte and Samar were separated from Cebu province, forming a unified provincial governance structure with Carigara serving as provincial capital during this era.

 Carigara is renowned for its distinct offerings, including pastillas, humba, sundang (machete), and the hubhob delicacy.
 Hubhob, a local delight, is crafted from grated cassava, eggs, kalamay, milk, and sugar, cooked within a bagacay (bamboo pole) over charcoal, bringing a unique and flavorful taste to this traditional specialty.

 History

-Carigara was originally known as "Kan Gara," which translates to "that of Gara" or simply "Gara's."
+Carigara was originally known as "Kan Gara," meaning "belonging to Gara."
 Legend has it that Gara hailed from Borneo and was among the unnamed companions of the ten datus who purchased Panay from the Ati (or Aeta) chief Marikudo.
 Over time, "Kan Gara" transformed into Kalgara for ease of pronunciation.
 Upon the arrival of the Spaniards, the place was renamed to Carigara, thus its present spelling.

-Carigara celebrates its festival every 16 July, marking the arrival of the Spaniards on July 16, 1569.
+Carigara celebrates its town fiesta every 16 July, the Feast of the Triumph of the Holy Cross traditionally observed in the Spanish Empire, as well as the anniversary of the Jesuits’ arrival led by Pedro Chirino on July 16, 1595.
 This festivity, spanning nearly the entire month of July, attracts tourists and visitors from nearby towns.

 Carigara's Attempt for a World Record

 Real Street from above, featuring standing performers.

 On July 14, 2018, Carigara made a bold attempt to secure the Guinness World Records for the "Largest Participants in Philippine Folk Dance," showcasing the Kuratsa.
 This event formed a part of the town's 423rd fiesta celebration slated for July 16, instilling a sense of pride among the locals and fostering hopes for an economic and tourism upsurge.
-The event boasted nearly 5,000 participants, predominantly comprising students, teachers from various schools, municipal employees, representatives from the private sector, and residents.
-Carigara had promptly submitted its bid and eagerly awaited official confirmation.
+The event boasted nearly 5,000 pairs of dancers (totalling about 9,642 individuals), predominantly comprising students, teachers from various schools, municipal employees, representatives from the private sector, and residents.
+While Carigara submitted its bid, the attempt was not officially certified by Guinness World Records.